-- Navigate to: Menu button () > Settings > Bolus > Target Glucose & Correct Above. - 2.
-Tap NEXT. - 3.
+- Navigate to: Menu > Bolus Settings > Target Glucose & Correct Above. - 2.
 To edit a segment, tap the row containing the segment you want to edit. - a.
-Tap the EndTime field to enter a new end time. - b.
+Tap the End Time field to enter a new end time. - b.
 Tap the Target Glucose field to enter a new Target Glucose. - c.
 Tap the Correct Above field to enter a new Correct Above value. - d.
-Tap NEXT. - 4.
-Repeat the previous step as needed for the remaining segments. - 5.
-After confirming that all segments are correct, tap SAVE.
+Tap Next. - 3.
+Repeat the previous step as needed for the remaining segments. - 4.
+After confirming that all segments are correct, tap Save.